 Brand name 3’s RVs ‘include equipment and fittings, such as cooking appliances, tyres and toilets, which are separately warranted by their manufacturer and not covered by [Brand name 3’s] Warranty.
 If necessary, Brand name 3 will help an owner make a warranty claim to these individual component manufacturers’.

 Brand name 4

 Brand name 4 warrants ‘the items we manufacture, each supplier warrants major components such as the appliances and the chassis separately as they have the expertise in relation to their products.
-Travel Trailers are complex and incorporate a number of major items provided by other manufacturers with the skill-set to design and manufacture those items.
+Caravans are complex and incorporate a number of major items provided by other manufacturers with the skill-set to design and manufacture those items.
 Chassis, suspensions, televisions and refrigerators, for instance, are manufactured separately and carry their own warranties.
 Brand name 4 installs every item in accordance with the respective manufacturer’s instructions.’

 ‘The appliances– refrigerator, air conditioner, television and hot water system, to name a few, all have their own warranty offered by the respective manufacturers of each component; just like a normal home where the home builder generally doesn’t warrant the washing machine for example.’